PartyNextDoor 4: Commercial performance

-PartyNextDoor 4 debuted at number ten on the US Billboard 200 chart, earning 37,000 album-equivalent units in its first week.
+PartyNextDoor 4 (P4) debuted at number ten on the US Billboard 200 chart, earning 37,000 album-equivalent units in its first week.
 This became Party's third US top-ten debut.
+The album also accumulated a total of 45.94 million on-demand official streams from the set's songs.
+On November 17, 2025, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.